mueller-solutions/mueller-solutions.github.io/src/content/blog/optimize-core-web-vitals-for-seo-better-site-performance.md

 ---
-title: "Optimize Core Web Vitals for SEO & Better Site Performance"
+title: 'Optimize Core Web Vitals for SEO & Better Site Performance'
 posted: 2024-11-30T17:15:29.923Z
-excerpt: "Unlock the secret to SEO success!
+excerpt: 'Unlock the secret to SEO success!
 Optimize your Core Web Vitals and watch your website soar in rankings while delivering an unmatched user experience.
-Don’t get left behind!"
+Don’t get left behind!'
-image: "/images/modern-web-development-office-analytics-dashboard.png"
+image: '../../media/cms/modern-web-development-office-analytics-dashboard.png'
 ---

 Did you know that Google considers page speed a crucial ranking factor?
 In today’s digital landscape, optimizing your website's Core Web Vitals isn’t just a technical necessity; it’s essential for staying competitive.
 In this post, we’ll explore actionable strategies to enhance your site’s speed and user experience, ensuring you not only climb the SEO ladder but also provide visitors with a seamless browsing experience.
 Let’s dive in!